 - partners of the business if the licence is issued to a partnership

 - officers or directors of the corporation if the licence is issued to a corporation

-Licence holders must notify Service Alberta in writing within 15 days of ceasing to carry on the activities for which the licence was issued.
+Licence holders must notify Service Alberta and Red Tape Reduction in writing within 15 days of ceasing to carry on the activities for which the licence was issued.

-Copies of legislation can be obtained from the Queen’s Printer Bookstore.
+Copies of legislation can be obtained from the Alberta King’s Printer.

 You will NOT receive a reply on your feedback.
 Do NOT include personal information.
 To get answers to questions, use Alberta Connects.

 Your submissions are monitored by our web team and are used to help improve the experience on Alberta.ca.